AlanShaw-GitHub/website/content/publication/zhang-2019-cross/index.md

 ---
-title: "Long-Form Video Question Answering via Dynamic Hierarchical Reinforced Networks"
+title: "Cross-Modal Interaction Networks for Query-Based Moment Retrieval in Videos"
 date: 2019-01-01
-authors: ["Zhou Zhao", "Zhu Zhang", "Shuwen Xiao", "**Zhenxin Xiao**", "Xiaohui Yan", "Jun Yu", "Deng Cai", "Fei Wu"]
+publishDate: 2019-09-05T05:52:10.074910Z
+authors: ["Zhu Zhang", "Zhijie Lin", "Zhou Zhao", "**Zhenxin Xiao**"]
-abstract: ""
+doi: ""
 featured: false

-doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2019-09-05T05:52:10.075857Z

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "*IEEE Transactions on Image Processing*"
+publication: "42nd International ACM SIGIR Conference on Research and Development in Information Retrieval"
-publication_short: ""
+publication_short: "*SIGIR 2019*"

-abstract: Open-ended long-form video question answering is a challenging task in visual information retrieval, which automatically generates a natural language answer from the referenced long-form video contents according to a given question.
-However, the existing works mainly focus on short-form video question answering, due to the lack of modeling semantic representations from long-form video contents.
-In this paper, we introduce a dynamic hierarchical reinforced network for open-ended long-form video question answering, which employs an encoder–decoder architecture with a dynamic hierarchical encoder and a reinforced decoder.
-Concretely, we first propose a frame-level dynamic long-short term memory (LSTM) network with binary segmentation gate to learn frame-level semantic representations according to the given question.
-We then develop a segment-level highway LSTM network with a question-aware highway gate for segment-level semantic modeling.
-Furthermore, we devise the reinforced decoder with a hierarchical attention mechanism to generate natural language answers.
-We construct a large-scale long-form video question answering dataset.
-The extensive experiments on the long-form dataset and another public short-form dataset show the effectiveness of our method.
+abstract: Query-based moment retrieval aims to localize the most relevant moment in an untrimmed video according to the given natural language query.
+Existing works often only focus on one aspect of this emerging task, such as the query representation learning, video context modeling or multi-modal fusion, thus fail to develop a comprehensive system for further performance improvement.
+In this paper, we introduce a novel Cross-Modal Interaction Network (CMIN) to consider multiple crucial factors for this challenging task, including (1) the syntactic structure of natural language queries; (2) long-range semantic dependencies in video context and (3) the sufficient cross-modal interaction.
+Specifically, we devise a syntactic GCN to leverage the syntactic structure of queries for fine-grained representation learning, propose a multi-head self-attention to capture long-range semantic dependencies from video context, and next employ a multi-stage cross-modal interaction to explore the potential relations of video and query contents.
+The extensive experiments demonstrate the effectiveness of our proposed method.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.